 - The student obtains the signatures of the chairs of all departments contributing to the major, confirming that they endorse the proposal.

-- The student submits the proposal along with a completed degree plan to the Registrar, who will review both to ensure that they meet College requirements.
+- The student submits the proposal along with a completed degree plan to the Office of Re-Enrollment; they will review both to ensure that they meet College requirements.

-- The Registrar sends the Proposal along with his or her endorsement to the Course Review and Petitions Committee, who reviews it to ensure that the proposed degree is consistent with academic goals and mission of the College.
+- The Office of Re-Enrollment sends the Proposal along with their endorsement to the Course Review and Petitions Committee, who reviews it to ensure that the proposed degree is consistent with academic goals and mission of the College.

-- At the request of the Registrar or the CRPC, the proposal and degree plan will be reviewed by the Provost.
+- At the request of the Office of Re-Enrollment or the CRPC, the proposal and degree plan will be reviewed by the Provost.